 PTT's main objective for biodiversity management is the protection and mitigation of negative impacts to biodiversity.
-PTT has demonstrated this commitment through the PTT Group Biodiversity Statement, developed in 2013.
+PTT has thus announced this PTT Group Biodiversity Statement, developed since 2013, and has received revisions to ensure compliance with present context.
+It was announced for re-enactment in 2020.
 The Statement serves as operational principles for PTT Group companies, ensuring streamlined biodiversity management across the entire organization.

 PTT Group Biodiversity and Ecosystem Services Standards

-In 2016, PTT has prepared Biodiversity and Ecological Services Management Standard to expand and clarify the processes outlined in the PTT's Biodiversity Statement.
-The management standard is aligned with international biodiversity standards i.e. International Finance Corporation Performance Standard 6 (IFC PS6), Biodiversity Conservation and Sustainable Management of Living Natural Resources (2012) and Business and Biodiversity Offset Program (BBOP)
+In 2016, PTT has prepared Biodiversity and Ecological Services Management Standard.
+It has reviewed the content to be in compliance with present corporate context, It was re-enacted in 2020, and helps clarify the processes outlined in the PTT's Biodiversity Statement.
+The management standard is aligned with international biodiversity standards i.e. International Finance Corporation Performance Standard 6 (IFC PS6), Biodiversity Conservation and Sustainable Management of Living Natural Resources (2012) and Business and Biodiversity Offset Program (BBOP), to name a few.

-In addition, PTT has prepared the Biodiversity and Ecosystem Services Guidelines, whose content encompasses risk assessment approach, biodiversity and ecosystem value estimation for new projects.
-It also addresses PTT’s current biodiversity management practice, development of biodiversity action plans for PTT businesses, for operations poses potential of high biodiversity impacts.
-PTT monitors and evaluate results, conducts annual performance review against established Biodiversity and Ecosystem Service Management Standards, in tandem with set targets.
+In addition, PTT has prepared the Biodiversity and Ecosystem Services Guidelines, whose content encompasses risk assessment approach, biodiversity loss assessment for new projects.
+It also lays out PTT’s current biodiversity management practice, development of biodiversity action plans for PTT businesses, for operations poses potential of high biodiversity impacts.
+PTT monitors and evaluate results, conducts annual performance review against established Biodiversity and Ecosystem Service Management Standards, in tandem with set targets

 Biodiversity Risk Assessment for Project Development and Operations